 What is a Biopsy – A biopsy is when a small sample of tissue is removed from the body and examined under a microscope to assist in diagnosis.

 Surgery – When the tumor has already spread beyond the mesothelium and is difficult to remove completely, Palliative surgery may be recommended.
 Palliative surgery is a type of surgery that does not treat the underlying disease but is done to control symptoms of cancer, such as pain.
 Curative Surgery is done when the patient is in good health and the tumor is thought to be confined to a small area and can be removed completely.

-Chemotherapy – In general terms, chemotherapy refers to treatment of cancer using chemicals to kill the cancer cells.
+Chemotherapy – In general terms, chemotherapy refers to the treatment of cancer using chemicals to kill the cancer cells.
 Chemotherapy drugs are given for a number of reasons, including:

 - To treat cancers that respond well to chemotherapy

 - To decrease the size of tumors in an effort to remove them during surgery